-To succeed in the broad practice of public health, it is necessary to equip future public health professionals with ability to understand and apply basic statistical methods that are commonly used in the design and analysis of biomedical and public health investigations.
-The major topics covered include types of data, study designs, probability, hypothesis testing, power and sample size.
+To succeed in the broad practice of public health, it is necessary to equip future public health professionals with the ability to understand and apply basic statistical methods that are commonly used in the design and analysis of biomedical and public health investigations.
+The major topics covered in this course include types of data, study designs, probability, hypothesis testing, power, and sample size.
 An emphasis will be placed on applying the appropriate statistical methods and subsequent interpretation.

-PBH603 Behavioral Health and Social Environment
+PBH 603 Behavioral Health and Social Environment